Human overpopulation is an issue by itself, but can also be at the core of other key environmental and social issues.

 Causes of Human Overpopulation

-Some of the underlying causes of overpopulation might relate to:
+Some of the causes of overpopulation might include:

 – USAID, via Borgenproject.org